SherG/sherrieg/content/blog/desantis-state-guard/index.md

 Unlike the National Guard, you can't be drafted into a war and you can quit, for any reason, at any time.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1663432292/vdf-alpha-company-blackhorse-sherrie-gossett_wgpeql.png" />
 <figcaption><small>Above: Top two photos: Some of my Alpha Company colleagues (my captain is at left) during a training event at a National Guard facility.
-Bottom right: VDF at the governor's inauguration</small> </figcaption>
+Bottom right: We're at the governor's inauguration</small> </figcaption>

 ## What did you do?